tylerjwoods/covid19_compliance/README.md

 ## Social Distance Detector

-In addition to face masks, health experts also recommend that the public maintain a 6
+In addition to face masks, health experts also recommend that the public maintain a 6-ft distance at all times.
+Again, Adrian Rosebrock beat me to this and put out a great tutorial on using YOLOv3 to detect people in images and then use that detection to calculate if two person are too close together.
+See the link in 'References'.

+The first iteration of the distance detector hard-coded in a minimum distance of 50 pixels that two people must be from each other.

 ## References